Zhong-Lab-UCSD/HiFislides/README.md

 - Column 2: Tile ID (only tiles under the ROI provided as input).
 - Column 3: X-coord on the tile (columns).
 - Column 4: Y-coord on the tile (rows).
 - Column 5: N as the number of total spatial coordinates where this HiFi-Slide read could be aligned to spatial barcodes.
-This is used to "weight" HiFi-Slide reads.
-For example, if a HiFi-Slide read has N = 8, it would be counted as 1/8 at any of these 8 coordinates.
 - Column 6: HiFi-Slide read chromosome.
 - Column 7: HiFi-Slide read start coordinate.
 - Column 8: HiFi-Slide read end coordinate.